Enter a keyword and click on Search to see results

-- fraud, within the meaning of Article 1 of the Convention on the protection of the European Communities' financial interests, drawn up by the Council Act of 26 July 1995;
+- fraud, within the meaning of Article 3 of Directive (EU) 2017/1371 of the European Parliament and of the Council2 and Article 1 of the Convention on the protection of the European Communities' financial interests, drawn up by the Council Act of 26 July 19953;

-- participation in a criminal organisation, as defined in Article 2 of Council Framework Decision 2008/841/JHA;
+- conduct related to a criminal organisation as referred to in Article 2 of Council Framework Decision 2008/841/JHA6;

-- terrorist-related offences or offences linked to terrorist activities, as defined in Articles 1 and 3 of Council Framework Decision 2002/475/JHA, respectively, or inciting, aiding, abetting or attempting to commit such offences, as referred to in Article 4 of that Decision;
+- terrorist offences or offences linked to terrorist activities, as defined in Articles1 and 3 of Council Framework Decision 2002/475/JHA8, respectively, or inciting, aiding, abetting or attempting to commit such offences, as referred to in Article 4 of that Decision;

-- child labour or other forms of trafficking in human beings as defined in Article 2 of Directive 2011/36/EU of the European Parliament and of the Council;
+- child labour or other offences concerning trafficking in human beings as referred to in Article 2 of Directive 2011/36/EU of the European Parliament and of the Council9;

-- in the absence of a final judgement or where applicable a final administrative decision, the applicant is in one of the cases provided in (c) to (f) above based in particular on :
+- in the absence of a final judgement or where applicable a final administrative decision, the applicant is in one of the cases provided in (c), (d), (f) and (g) above based in particular on :

-- facts established in the context of audits or investigations carried out by the Court of Auditors, OLAF or internal audit, or any other check, audit or control performed under the responsibility of an authorising officer of an EU institution, of a European office or of an EU agency or body;
+- facts established in the context of audits or investigations carried out by EPPO, for those Member States participating in enhanced cooperation pursuant to Regulation (EU) 2017/1939, the Court of Auditors, OLAF or the internal auditor, or any other check, audit or control performed under the responsibility of the authorising officer;

 - non-final administrative decisions which may include disciplinary measures taken by the competent supervisory body responsible for the verification of the application of standards of professional ethics;

-- decisions of the Commission relating to the infringement of the Union's competition rules or of a national competent authority relating to the infringement of Union or national competition law.
+- decisions of the Commission relating to the infringement of the Union competition law or of a national competent authority relating to the infringement of Union or national competition law.

 - decisions of exclusion by an authorising officer of an EU institution, of a European office or of an EU agency or body.

-- where a person who is a member of the administrative, management or supervisory body of the applicant, or who has powers of representation, decision or control with regard to that applicant (this covers the company directors, members of the management or supervisory bodies, and cases where one person holds a majority of shares), is in one or more of the situations referred to in points (c) to (f) above.
+- a natural or legal person who is a member of the administrative, management or supervisory body of the applicant referred to in Article 135(2), or who has powers of representation, decision or control with regard to that applicant, is in one or more of the situations referred to in points (c) to (h) above;

-- where a natural or legal person that assumes unlimited liability for the debts of that applicant is in one or more of the situations referred to in point (a) or (b) above.
+- a natural or legal person that assumes unlimited liability for the debts of the applicant referred to in Article 135(2) is in one or more of the situations referred to in point (a) or (b) above;

 If an applicant is in one of the situations of exclusion listed above, it should indicate the measures it has taken to remedy the exclusion situation, thus demonstrating its reliability.
 They may include e.g. technical, organisational and personnel measures to prevent further occurrence, compensation of damage or payment of fines.
 This does not apply for the situations referred in point (d) of this section.